shailendrabhandari/IntLevPy/docs/index.rst

 ..
-IntLevy-Processes documentation master file, created by sphinx-quickstart on 2024.
+IntLevPy documentation master file, created by sphinx-quickstart on 2024.

-Welcome to IntLevy-Processes Documentation
+Welcome to IntLevPy Documentation
 ==========================================

-This documentation provides an overview of the IntLevy-Processes package, which includes tools for simulating and analyzing intermittent and Lévy processes.
+This documentation provides an overview of the IntLevPy package, which includes tools for simulating and analyzing intermittent and Lévy processes.

 Contents:
 ---------